 Flatiron Square, another street food location recently opened, allow dogs although it’s busy on some nights so might not be the ideal place for four legged shorties like Amber.
 O’ver pizzeria is another great option.
 Reopened italian gourmet deli Prezzemolo & Vitale allows you do some grocery shopping with your pooch while the Whisky Shop is an essential shop which stayed open during lock down and welcomes dogs too.

 We enjoyed a great breakfast at permanent pancake house Where the Pancakes Are who welcomed Amber.
 Quirky coffee shop Gentlemen’s Baristas does a good brunches and is dog friendly as well (branches all around SE1).
 We always visit their Union Street shop (the original) and Amber loooooves coming over, as they always give her some treats and lots of fuss and she meets other doggies (Zelda the labrador, Monday the staffie).

 Nearby Borough Market finally allows dogs on a lead; Italian owned (seems like a fil rouge?)
 Gelateria 3 Bis is where we often now stop for a coffee or a proper ice cream with Amber.
-Pulia also allow small, well behaved dogs unless too busy; 26 Stoney Street is a great option to dine, from breakfast to dinner.
-Vegan fine dining Mallow is a great place to eat and will let you bring your pooch.
+Pulia also used to allow small, well behaved dogs but we have not been since their reopening; vegan fine dining Mallow is a great place to eat and will let you bring your pooch.